Skip to content

 earthlib satellite instruments

-Though we provide paths to these collections and the wavelengths of these sensors, these data cannot be unmixed as-is using earthlib.
-You would have to first convert from DN to radiance (in the case of ALOS-AVNIR-2) then apply atmospheric correction (to convert from radiance to reflectance).
-This workflow isn't supported by earthlib.
+One would have to first convert from DN to radiance (in the case of ALOS-AVNIR-2) then apply atmospheric correction (to convert from radiance to reflectance).
+This workflow isn't directly supported by earthlib.

 Sensors unavailable in Earth Engine